 For his actions, Butler was awarded a Bronze Star and two Purple Hearts during his service.

 As part of his recovery, he began mountain bike riding.
-In 2011, Butler was invited to participate in first W100K ride.
-It was the first time he put his mountain bike specific prosthesis to the test.
-Since then, he has entered in a few mountain bike races and most recently, rode in the 2017 W100K Alumni Ride and with President Bush at his 72nd birthday ride.
+In 2011, Butler was invited to participate in the first W100K ride.
+It was the first time he put his mountain bike-specific prosthesis to the test.
+Since then, he has participated in mountain bike races and most recently, rode in the 2017 W100K Alumni Ride and with President Bush at his 72nd birthday ride.